LucasAlfare/FLTimer/core/src/main/kotlin/lucasalfare/fltimer/core/data/persistence/README.md

 # Header chunk

 The FLTimer has some boolean and other meta properties used to adjust its behaviour.
-Below are listed the main of those bu may sure that might have other fields and properties in the future beyond these.
+Below are listed the main of those but may sure that might have other fields and properties in the future beyond these.

 They are: